Selections Timeline updated as of 09-20-2022

 - Admission to a four-year college or university prior to final selection; and

-Students nominated by their college advisers to participate in the Program must complete a rigorous selection process that includes completion of a five-page application, as well as submission of letters of recommendation, high school transcripts, test score sheets, and a financial aid profile.
+Students nominated by their college advisors to participate in the Program must complete a rigorous selection process that includes completion of a detailed application, as well as submission of letters of recommendation, high school transcripts, test score reports (if applicable), and a financial aid profile.
 Finalists are then selected and invited to interview.

 Milken Scholars are eligible to receive a range of resources that includes: